The Wave of Religiosity

 Alcoholics Anonymous Comes of Age, Page 167, 1957

-Witek D. is 60 years old and has been sober since December 27, 1994.
-He has been living in a small town in the middle of Poland where he attends his home group, ”Compas”.
+Witek D. is 63 years old and has been sober since December 27, 1994.
+He has been living in a small town in the middle of Poland where he attends his home group, ”Compas”, and the online group AAinAA.